mskcc/igo-demux/README.md

 # igo-demux
-Demultiplex Illumina sequencer output with DRAGEN and launch pipelines.
+Demultiplex Illumina sequencer output with DRAGEN or BCL Convert and launch pipelines.